 - Continuously Deploying a Windows Azure Cloud Service using Team Foundation Service (Yes they are supported too!)

-In this demo I will show how you can achieve Continuous Delivery of a Windows Azure Cloud Service using Team Foundation Service.
+In this demo I will show how to achieve Continuous Delivery to a Windows Azure Web Site integrated with GitHub.

 Hope this very short video was of use to you when learning about Windows Azure!